 Hello there!
 I am a third year at UCR.
 My major is Biochemistry in Medical Emphasis.
 I speak three different languages: English, Taiwanese, and Chinese.
 I came to this research lab to understand the relationship between bilingualism and the mind.
 I had taken Spanish classes in my high school life, but I never managed to master it.
 I am interested the reasons behind this.
 Perhaps what I learn from the research and the lab techniques can also help me in my future career.

-I am a second year Biology major student at UCR.
+I am a third year Biology major student at UCR.
 I am particular interested in the research on Bilingual Minds and Brains because I am a trilingual speaker who is intrigued by the way the brain works for people who speak multiple languages.
 I want to gain more insight on bilingual’s cognitive and the brain’s capabilities to switch between languages.
 Also, I hope to gain experience working in lab setting and conducting different experiments.

 I am a second-year student majoring in biology and interested in pursuing a career in medicine.
 This will be my first year working as a research assistant.
 I am excited to work in this lab because I would like to find out how and why a bilingual’s brain functions differently than that of a monolingual’s.
 As a bilingual myself, I would also like to learn what the advantages and disadvantages of being one are.
 I am looking forward to learning more about the subject.